honkit/honkit/docs/syntax/asciidoc.md

 # AsciiDoc

-Since version `2.0.0`, GitHon can also accept AsciiDoc as an input format.
+Since version `2.0.0`, HonKit can also accept AsciiDoc as an input format.

 Please refer to the [AsciiDoc Syntax Quick Reference](http://asciidoctor.org/docs/asciidoc-syntax-quick-reference/) for more informations about the format.

-Just like for markdown, GitHon is using some special files to extract structures: `README.adoc`, `SUMMARY.adoc`, `LANGS.adoc` and `GLOSSARY.adoc`.
+Just like for markdown, HonKit is using some special files to extract structures: `README.adoc`, `SUMMARY.adoc`, `LANGS.adoc` and `GLOSSARY.adoc`.

 ### README.adoc